codeKgu/AnalysisAgent-Benchmark-Annotation/README.md

 All you need to do is go to the **Labeling Annotations** page and follow the instructions there.
 Be sure to save your annotations or it won't be updated in the database!

-Annotation Phase Instructions
+### Annotation Phase Instructions

-Goal of this phase is that:
+**Goal of this phase is to strengthen our ground truth by:**
-- Generate some negative examples in the benchmark multiple choice tasks for LLMs
+- Generating some negative examples in the benchmark multiple choice tasks for LLMs
-- Review each others’ inputs for higher validity
+- Reviewing each others’ inputs for higher validity
-- Get inspired from these inputs and add more to your ground truth set
+- Getting inspired from these inputs and add more to your ground truth set
     - We encourage you to take notes along the process and add something to your own dataset if something inspires you of a cv/transform/model that you don’t see in the labeling or your own ground truth dataset

 For each of the conceptual variables, make 2 independent judgements: